 What is keyword research?

 In short, keyword research is the process of finding and evaluating search queries that people type into search engines.
-Identifying the right search queries to target is a crucial part of the process, to ensure you’re putting resources where they mater.
+Identifying the right search queries to target is a crucial part of the process, to ensure you’re putting resources where they matter.
 SEO is all about having an informed strategy!

 Search engine optimisation will get you more traffic.
 Ranking for the right keywords ensures it’s the right kind of traffic.